ApolloTang/mynote--bash-scripting/contents/expansions/word-splitting/README.md

 # Word Splitting

-# What is word-splitting
+## What is Word Splitting?

-Generally, when no quotes are used on a variable, the shell interpreter will break it into separate fields at the delimiter.
-This process is called **(implicit) word-splitting**.
+Generally, when no quotes are used around a variable, the shell interpreter breaks it into separate fields at the delimiters.
+This process is called **(implicit) word splitting**.

-During word-splitting, Bash uses the character specified in an IFS variable as a delimiter.
-The leading and trailing `IFS` characters in the content of the variable will be trimmed, and multiple consecutive `IFS` characters will be interpreted as a single delimiter.
+During word splitting, Bash uses the character(s) specified in the `IFS` variable as delimiters.

+Word splitting interprets multiple consecutive `IFS` characters within the variable's content as a single delimiter.
+Additionally, any leading and trailing `IFS` characters are trimmed.

+Since you can modify the contents of the `IFS` variable, you can alter which characters constitute the delimiters.
 If the value of `IFS` is null, no word splitting occurs.

+Read more about IFS [here](./word-splitting-and-ifs/README.md).

-## Preventing word-splitting
+## Preventing Word Splitting

-If you want to prevent Bash from performing word-splitting on your variable, put your variable in double-quote (see: [reference](https://unix.stackexchange.com/questions/131766/why-does-my-shell-script-choke-on-whitespace-or-other-special-characters)).
+Often, we want to prevent Bash from performing word splitting on our variables (for example, when we want to preserve whitespace characters).
+To achieve this, simply enclose your variable in double quotes (see: [reference](https://unix.stackexchange.com/questions/131766/why-does-my-shell-script-choke-on-whitespace-or-other-special-characters)).

-## Portability concern
+## Portability Considerations

-Implicit word-splitting is something that all POSIX-compliant shells do, and more generally, all sh shells ([ref](https://unix.stackexchange.com/a/419223/62821)).
+Implicit word splitting is a feature found in all POSIX-compliant shells.
+More generally, this behavior is common to most `sh`-compatible shells ([ref](https://unix.stackexchange.com/a/419223/62821)).

-In POSIX, word-splitting is called [field splitting](https://pubs.opengroup.org/onlinepubs/009695399/utilities/xcu_chap02.html#tag_02_06_05).

-:warning: Zsh is not a sh-compatible shell; it doesn't perform word splitting on unquoted variable substitutions. ([ref](https://unix.stackexchange.com/a/419223/62821))
+:warning: However, be aware that **Zsh** is not an `sh`-compatible shell; it does not perform word splitting on unquoted variable substitutions by default. ([ref](https://unix.stackexchange.com/a/419223/62821))

+In POSIX, word splitting is referred to as [field splitting](https://pubs.opengroup.org/onlinepubs/009695399/utilities/xcu_chap02.html#tag_02_06_05).